 Panoramic Voices hosts the third annual Indie Orchestra Night, a collaborative concert experience joining a 100-voice choir, orchestra, and several Austin bands in an unforgettable evening of music and food for an only in Austin experience, presented by KUTX.

-This year, ION was a benefit for the Health Alliance for Austin Musicians.
-Guest artists for ION 2018 included Big Bill, Calliope Musicals, Dustin Welch (and friends), Moving Panoramas, Nakia and Star Parks.
+This year, ION is a benefit for the Health Alliance for Austin Musicians.
+Guest artists for ION 2018 include Big Bill, Calliope Musicals, Dustin Welch (and friends), Moving Panoramas, Nakia and Star Parks.